verlok/verlok.github.io/_posts/2020-07-02-aspect-ratio-modern-reserve-space-lazy-images-async-content-responsive-design.md

 }
 ```

-The good news is that both Chromium browsers (Chrome, Microsoft Egde, and Opera), Firefox and Safari (starting version 14) now support mapped `aspect-ratio`!
-So the vast majority of browsers is covered, and Internet Explorer is slowly dying at the expenses of Microsoft Edge.
+The good news is that either Chromium browsers (Chrome, Microsoft Egde, and Opera), Firefox and Safari (starting version 14) now support mapped `aspect-ratio`!
+So the vast majority of browsers is covered, and Internet Explorer is slowly dying, while Microsoft Edge is ramping up.

 But there are some caveats when using JavaScript-powered lazy loading.